Prog0123/Prog0123/README.md

 > *"Code is like humor.
 When you have to explain it, it's bad."* – Cory House

-I'm a passionate developer who loves crafting beautiful, functional, and user-friendly applications.
+I'm a passionate web developer who loves crafting beautiful, functional, and user-friendly applications.
 My journey in tech is driven by curiosity, creativity, and the desire to solve real-world problems through elegant code.

 <div align="center">